AI in Financial Markets, Part 5 of 4: Flippantly Answered Questions

 Is there a course designed around DataRobot to give us hands-on experience?

-A wide variety of instructor-led and self-paced training programmes for different skill levels are available at https://university.datarobot.com/, with further resources and self-paced learning at DataRobot Community’s learning center: https://community.datarobot.com/t5/learning-center/ct-p/Learning
+A wide variety of instructor-led and self-paced training programs for different skill levels are available at https://university.datarobot.com/, with further resources and self-paced learning at DataRobot Community’s learning center: https://community.datarobot.com/t5/learning-center/ct-p/Learning

-There’s also the DataRobot free trial, details at:
+There’s also the DataRobot AI Platform Tour, details at:

 In your demo, you built 72 different models to solve this binary classification problem.
 Some users may not have the expertise in machine learning to make the choice between models, and blindly using a model can be dangerous.
 What do you do to prevent from giving a machine gun to a 3 year old?